• Train

 The bounding box width and height (w and h) are first set to the width and height of the image given.
 Then, x and y are offsets of the cell in question and all 4 bounding box values are between 0 and 1.
 Then, each cell has 20 conditional class probabilities implemented by the YOLOv3 algorithm.

-There is some math that then takes place involving the spatial dimensions of the images and the tensors used in order to produce boundary box predictions, but that is complicated.
-If you are interested in learning what happens during this stage, I suggest the YOLOv3 Arxiv paper linked at the end of this article.
+The spatial dimensions of the images and tensors used to produce boundary box predictions involve some high-level math.
+To learn more about this stage, you may find the YOLOv3 Arxiv paper at the end of this article.

 For the final step, the boundary boxes with high confidence scores (more than 0.25) are kept as final predictions.